How to create a key account management definition that guides sales account managers.

 Everyone knows that repeat business from established customers is much easier to obtain than business from new customers.
 Repeat business is nine times easier according to some sources.
-This is why many businesses hire key account managers to look after important relationships.

 We don’t need to do the math to recognise the truth in these statements yet it is so easy to take existing customers for granted.
 By far the most significant reason given for changing suppliers is poor service.

 For larger customers and key accounts, the term ‘relationship’ is apt to be misinterpreted.